pcdshub/pcdshub.github.io/source/overview.rst

 How it works  ``packages.txt`` is updated to add new packages.
               ``stage_release.sh`` is ran to build a new environment from the packages list and push it to github.
 We make a PR and discuss.
+              Along with the PR, an automated test is ran to check that all of our pcdshub modules pass their individual automated tests with the full environment (this also runs daily).
               If we like the new environment, we merge the PR and make a tag.
               We use ``apply_release.sh`` to put the new tag into the shared environment.